pulzze/autoflow-documentation/docs/ids/action-config-get-service/tooltip.md

-Get configuration of a specified Service.
+Gets the configuration for a specified service